Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 image = "https://res.cloudinary.com/daog6scxm/image/upload/v1661162349/cms/Using_a_Form_to_Enter_Google_Sheets_Data-2_c9wd4k.png"
 images = ["https://res.cloudinary.com/daog6scxm/image/upload/v1661162354/cms/Using_a_Form_to_Enter_Google_Sheets_Data-2_gw9fv9.png"]
 profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg"
-title = "Using a Form to Enter Google Sheets Data"
+title = "Using a Form to Enter Google Sheets Data - For FREE"

 +++
 Obviously, Google Sheets is great for collaboratively managing all sorts of data.
 There are big downsides here too though, especially if you’re working at scale.
 One solution is using a form to enter data into Google Sheets.